 An intelligence analyst is an employee of the government who pieces together information from a variety of sources in order to assess threats and prevent attacks from interior and exterior enemies.
 An analyst will work both in the office and in the field working with classified and public information to complete investigations and create assessments on their targets.
 Intelligence analysts perform a variety of tasks in order to ensure the safety of their country.

 Would you make a good intelligence analyst?
-Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 An intelligence analyst will usually work in a specific area in which he is an expert or something that they have a strong familiarity with.
 They will then be assigned a task or target and acquire as much information as possible on the target.
 This will involve working out in the field, questioning witnesses and conducting specific searches on locations.
 Basic computer-based research, usually completed in an office setting, will also be completed in conjunction with the fieldwork.
 An analyst will then combine all of this information into an informative and readable summary for their employers.

 Intelligence analysts also have the task of assessing threats from locations and specific groups at home and around the world.
 This will entail going over large portions of data, histories, geographical information and statistics in order to create as complete a picture as possible.
 The analyst must then separate the useful information from everything else and use that data to create a comprehensive report.

 Intelligence analysts also work closely with local governments, corporations and private individuals in order to gather as much information as possible.
 They interpret data from foreign countries and familiarize themselves with foreign locations quickly and thoroughly.
 The ability to speak languages other than English is a definite advantage.